 The Zanzibar originally operated by the Cooper brothers as a live music venue, featuring jazz, pop music, and blues.
 By contract, today there are not too many places where you can have a drink or a meal while enjoying some good live music.

-At the Zanzibar, I signed contracts with Dave Cooper and was the front man for a group called “The Ramblers”.
+At the Zanzibar, I signed musicians union contracts with Dave Cooper and was the front man for a group called “The Ramblers”.
 I think a lot of pop groups back then named themselves after cars.

 We played there 6 nights a week with a Saturday afternoon matinee for 6 months from about March to September of 1960, doing tunes such as “Honky Tonk”, “Raunchy” and “Harlem Nocturn”.
 I can remember singing a song called “Linda Lu”.

 We rotated every half hour with another band, “The Swing Kings” so the venue could offer continuous entertainment.
 Other groups in rotation were “Terry Roberts & The Deans” and “Sonny Bright & The Sequins”.

 “Tommy Danton & The Echos” also appeared there at that time.
 This was before the place became a strip joint.

 Tommy Danton & The Echos / Oh Yeah

 “Echos” bass player, Nick Bassel, is a great guy.
 I used to play with him back in the late 50’s.
 It was in a suburb north of Toronto called Thornhill, and this band was the first one that I got paid to play, “Al Hepburn & The Houndogs”.

 Nick had perfect pitch and could tell you the name of any note he heard, and whether it was in tune or not.
 Nick started out playing a violin and went on to (acoustic) bass fiddle as well as electric bass.
 He would later also play in other show bands a thing called a Theremin, an electronic tone generator that he made himself.
 Nick was an electronics wiz.